mmamaev/mmamaev.github.io/about.md

 I also write about attracttions themselves when there is something you should know in order to get to (or through) the attraction or better understand it.

-I try to get my posts organized, informed, and comprehensive.
+I try to get my articles organized, informed, and comprehensive.
 Random impressions do not guide my writing.
 I write about places (countries) that I've had a lot of experience with.

-The posts are published weekly, on Sundays.

 ### Contact me